Kampi/BeeLight/README.md

 You also need a Zigbee network to test and integrate the device.
 I use [Zigbee2MQTT](https://www.zigbee2mqtt.io/) running on a Raspberry Pi which allows me to connect my Zigbee network with my Home Automation.

 > **NOTE**
 > I do not support other Zigbee networks (like [ZHA](https://www.home-assistant.io/integrations/zha/)).
-The Zigbee standard allows you to connect the device with all other networks but I can´t deliver a functional integration for these networks.
+The Zigbee standard allows you to connect the device with all other networks but I can't deliver a functional integration for these networks.
 You have to do it on your own!

 #### Flash the firmware